mozilla-services/heka-docs/source/architecture/extending.rst

     }

-As you can see, there is only a single `Read` method that accepts a pointer to a `PipelinePack` (into which the message data should be written) and pointer to a `time.Duration` (which specifies how much time the read operation should allow to pass before a timeout is considered to have occurred).
+As you can see, there is only a single `Read` method that accepts a pointer to a `PipelinePack` (into which the message data should be written) and a pointer to a `time.Duration` (which specifies how much time the read operation should allow to pass before a timeout is considered to have occurred).
 The only return value is an error (or `nil` if the read succeeds).